 - No Meet & Greets.
 These are impossible to rank as each experience is unique.
 Also, I don’t particularly like them.

 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.
 Basically you have to physically ride something or it has to be a show without live acting.
-The stuff in Toon Town that you can climb around on won’t be included here.
-It would have ranked pretty poorly, if you’re curious.
+Most playgrounds won’t be included unless they’re substantial pieces of the park.

 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someones favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

-Moving to Hollywood Studios means that this post will be much shorter than its predecessors.
 I’ve written plenty about Hollywood Studios being a park in disarray so there’s no need to rehash that here.
-The quality of the attractions isn’t disappointing, in fact there isn’t one bad attraction, there just simply needs to be about three times as many.
+The quality of the attractions isn’t disappointing, in fact there isn’t one really bad attraction, there just simply needs to be about twice as many.
 Let’s get to the rankings!

-7. Walt Disney: One Man’s Dream – This is a quality attraction in the Animation Courtyard that pays tribute to Walt Disney.
+11. Walt Disney Presents – This is a quality attraction in the Animation Courtyard that pays tribute to Walt Disney.
 The walk through leading up to a short film is my favorite part of the attraction.
 In a way, this is a mini Walt Disney museum that showcases artifacts from the company’s history.
 The short film is pretty good as well and a bit of tear-jerker.
 I don’t think the attraction is out of this world but it’s quite good.
 Unfortunately, this doesn’t stay open very often as they do previews in this theater fairly often.

-2. Millennium Falcon: Smugglers Run – Walt Disney World’s newest attraction is an incredible experience.
+4. Millennium Falcon: Smugglers Run – Galaxy’s Edge is home to two excellent experiences and that includes Smugglers Run.
 From the queue all the way to the exit, guests take a tour through the iconic Millennium Falcon.
 The actual ride is really good but not perfect, a sort of Star Tours on steroids.
 The interactive element is fun but nothing outweighs the feeling of being on one of the most famous vehicles in film history.

-1. The Twilight Zone Tower of Terror – Even with some good attractions at Hollywood Studios, the Tower of Terror wins by a wide margin.
+2. The Twilight Zone Tower of Terror – Even with some good attractions at Hollywood Studios, the Tower of Terror makes the top two easily.
 A great story, a beautiful fit thematically, an inventive track system that stands the test of time and a thrill to boot.
-Tower of Terror is one of the best attractions in all of Walt Disney World and easily wins the honor of Hollywood Studios best attraction.
+Tower of Terror is one of the best attractions in all of Walt Disney World and just narrowly misses being the park’s best attraction.

 Hollywood Studios doesn’t have a bad attraction.
-Unfortunately, there’s only nine to judge and I expect a few of these to change over time.
-Still, the park has a good foundation of attractions to build on and, while it’s barely worth visiting as is, those attractions bode well for the future.
+Unfortunately, there’s only twelve to judge and I expect a few of these to change over time.
+Still, the park has a good foundation of attractions to build on and those attractions bode well for the future.

 How would your Hollywood Studios attraction rankings differ?
 Let us know, along with any other questions you might have, in the comments below.
 Planning a trip to Disney World?
 Check out our Planning Guide here.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!